 The Islands are famous for their clean waters.
 Many people go there to fish, even amateur fishermen or tourists who do it for fun.
 Further, it is an excellent place for swimming and deep-sea diving.

 There are mountains also connected to the sea, where hiking can be done.
-Many migrating birds also find a place to stay in the Islands, another reason to visit the islands.
+Many migrating birds also find a place to stay on the islands, another reason to visit them.

 Al Ahsa Oasis:

 This is a large landscape with many attractions.
 These attractions include mountains, historical buildings, springs, gardens, monuments, etc. Many tourists spend a couple of days fully exploring the oasis.

 It is pretty refreshing to see that Saudi Arabia also has attractions unrelated to desserts.
 There are many natural attractions, such as mountains and springs.